Are Incarcerated Students Eligible For FWS Or FSEOG?

 Guidance found on StudentAid.gov states that if the student is in a federal or state facility, the student can receive FSEOG and FWS, but probably won’t because:

-With Federal Pell Grant restoration in 2023, this may be an area the U.S. Department of Education (ED) focuses on at some point--that is, providing schools with more guidance on how incarcerated students might be able to access FWS funds.
+With Federal Pell Grant restoration, this may be an area the U.S. Department of Education (ED) focuses on at some point--that is, providing schools with more guidance on how incarcerated students might be able to access FWS funds.

 P&P Builder: NASFAA’s Policies & Procedures (P&P) Builder guides you step-by-step through the creation of a centralized, accessible policies and procedures manual.
 This is included in the cost of NASFAA Value Plus membership.
 There is an additional cost for other membership levels.